The best wireless headsets for Xbox Series X you can get today.

 Retractable, boom mic, uni-directional, noise-cancelling

 You need a quality gaming headset.
-But what are the best wireless Xbox Series X headsets with so many choices?
+But what are the best wireless Xbox One and Series X headsets with so many choices?

-It’s hard to find a truly wireless gaming headset dedicated for Xbox One and Xbox Series X. Due to Microsoft not supporting direct USB audio, you can’t use a wireless gaming headset.
+It’s hard to find truly wireless models dedicated for Xbox One and Xbox Series X. Due to Microsoft not supporting direct USB audio, you can’t use a wireless gaming headset.

 Many don’t support direct connection or lack the support for some important features.